Schur-Weyl Duality for the Clifford Group with Applications: Property Testing, a Robust Hudson Theorem, and de Finetti Representations: Acknowledgments

 \section{Acknowledgments}

 We thank Paula Belzig, Raja Damanik, Patrick Hayden, Ashley Montanaro, Felipe Montealegre, Gabriele Nebe, Goetz Pfander, Zeljka Stojanac, Mario Szegedy, and Ronald de Wolf for interesting discussions.
-MW acknowledges financial support by the NWO through Veni grant no.~680-47-459 and AFOSR grant FA9550-16-1-0082.
-DG's work has been supported by the Excellence Initiative of the German Federal and State Governments (Grant ZUK 81), the ARO under contract W911NF-14-1-0098 (Quantum Characterization, Verification, and Validation), Universities Australia and DAAD's Joint Research Co-operation Scheme (using funds provided by the German Federal Ministry of Education and Research), and the DFG (SPP1798 CoSIP, project B01 of CRC 183).
+MW acknowledges support by the NWO through Veni grant no.~680-47-459 and grant OCENW.KLEIN.267, and AFOSR grant FA9550-16-1-0082.
+DG's work has been supported by the Excellence Initiative of the German Federal and State Governments (Grant ZUK 81), the ARO under contract W911NF-14-1-0098 (Quantum Characterization, Verification, and Validation), Universities Australia and DAAD's Joint Research Co-operation Scheme (using funds provided by the German Federal Ministry of Education and Research), the DFG (SPP1798 CoSIP, project B01 of CRC 183), and Germany's Excellence Strategy -- Cluster of Excellence \emph{Matter and Light for Quantum Computing (ML4Q)}, EXC2004/1.
 This research was supported in part by the National Science Foundation under Grant No.~NSF PHY11-25915.